Brunch & Batter

 Breakfast banana split with yogurt with fresh fruit and nuts.

 Who says healthy can't be fun?
 Ok- the sugared banana brûlée part makes this slightly more indulgent.
 I hear you, but you could always skip that step.
 But why would you?
-Unless you hate sweet, caramelized, crunchy bits of heaven that is.
+Unless you hate sweet, caramelized, crunchy bits of heaven, that is.

-Why you will love this breakfast banana split
+Why you'll love this breakfast banana split

 • It's fun and easy to make